-I purchased a split level flat in Altrincham, conveyancing having been completed 8 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Equivalent properties in Altrincham with a long lease are worth £190,000.
-The average or mid-range amount of ground rent is £45 invoiced every year.
-The lease runs out on 21st October 2080
+I invested in buying a leasehold flat in Altrincham, conveyancing having been completed in 2008.
+Can you work out an approximate cost of a lease extension?
+Corresponding flats in Altrincham with a long lease are worth £227,000.
+The average or mid-range amount of ground rent is £50 yearly.
+The lease ceases on 21st October 2095

-The figure above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more comprehensive due diligence.
+You should not use this information in tribunal or court proceedings.
+There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.